What Does a Pilot Do?

 “I miss cycling and getting fresh air”

 This is what we often hear from the older people we meet.
-Many of them no longer have the physical ability it takes to bike a trip down memory lane, to the park or just a trip around the community to feel that they are still alive.
+Many of them no longer have the physical ability it takes to bike down memory lane, to the park or just a trip around the community to feel that they are still alive.
 This is how the mission behind Cycling Without Age was made: We want to give older people the opportunity to feel the wind rush through their hair.

 The many trishaws around the world are waiting for you to step on the pedals as a pilot and get your older neighbours out to see the world again.
 You can book a trip online when you have the time, desire and the weather is in our favour because there aren’t any determined timetables.
 When the trip starts, you and your passengers can decide today’s destination.